Memory comes in three popular forms: RAM chips, ROM chips, and disks.

-After the disk’s been formatted, you can store whatever information you wish onto the disk.
+After the disk’s been formatted, you can put whatever info you wish onto the disk.
 Do not tell the drive to format that disk again.
-If you accidentally make the drive format the same disk again, the drive will create new tracks and sectors on the disk, and erase the old tracks and sectors, and therefore erase all your old data!
+If you accidentally make the drive format the same disk again, the drive will create new tracks & sectors on the disk by erasing all the old tracks & sectors and all your old data!

 Name brands The most famous manufacturers of floppy disks are Verbatim and Maxell.
 But instead of buying those brands, buy generic floppy disks instead.
 The generics cost less and typically work just as well.

-For example, here are the prices from MEI Micro Center for double-sided disks:
+For example, here are the prices from Micro Center for double-sided disks:

 What’s a disk worth?
 Although you can buy a blank floppy disk for under 50¢, a disk containing info costs much more.
 The price depends on how valuable the info is.
 A disk that explains to the computer how to play a game costs about $25.
 A disk teaching the computer how to handle a general business task (such as accounting, filing, or correspondence) usually costs about $100.

 A disk containing intimate, personal data about your business’s customers, suppliers, employees, and methods is worth even more — perhaps thousands of dollars!
-To compute how much it’s worth to you, imagine that you’ve lost it, or that it fell into the wrong hands!
+To compute how much it’s worth to you, imagine you’ve lost it or it fell into the wrong hands!

 Protect your disks

 Most parts of a computer system are sturdy: even if you bang on the keyboard and rap your fist against the screen, you probably won’t do any harm.
-Only one part of a computer system is delicate: that part is the disk.
-Unfortunately, the magnetic signals on your disk are easy to destroy.
+Only one part of a computer system is delicate: the disk!
+Unfortunately, the magnetic signals on a disk are easy to destroy.

 Keep your disk away from heat, because heat destroys the disk’s magnetism and “melts” your data.
-So don’t leave your disk in the hot sun; don’t leave it on a sunny windowsill; don’t leave it in the back of your car on a hot day.
+So don’t leave your disk in the hot sun or on a sunny windowsill or in the back of your car on a hot day.
 If your disk drive or computer feels hot, quickly lower the temperature, by getting an air conditioner or at least a fan.

-3½-inch floppy disks come in strong jackets, but 5¼-inch and 8-inch floppy disks come in jackets that are too weak and thin to protect disks from pressure.
-Don’t squeeze your disk.
-Don’t put it under a heavy object, such as a paperweight or a book.
-If you want to write a note on the disk’s jacket, don’t use a ball-point pen (which crushes the disk); use a soft felt-tip pen instead.
+A 3½-inch floppy disk comes in a strong jacket.
+If you’re using a 5¼-inch or 8-inch floppy disk instead, beware: its jacket is too weak to protect it from pressure; don’t squeeze it; don’t put it under a heavy objects (such as a paperweight or book); to write a note on the disk’s jacket, don’t use a ballpoint pen (which crushes the disk); use a soft felt-tip pen instead.

 Keep the disk away from dust.
 For example, don’t smoke cigarettes near the disk, because the smoke becomes dust that lands on the disk and wrecks the data.